c0ndu17/hey/README.md

 In one sentence:

-> A network where everything — identity, topology, and communication — is derived from a single evolving number.
+> A network where everything — identity, topology, and communication — is reducible to an entropically shareable & decodable nodes/values.

 ---
 ## Running